How do top eCommerce companies use Facebook ads?

 - Carousels were the most common ad type

 Note: Running an eCommerce store?
-Talk to one of our ad experts about how we can help you setup and optimize your paid social campaigns.
+Talk to one of our ad experts about how we can help you setup and optimize your paid social and/or social media campaigns.
 Contact us here.

 Top eCommerce Companies Mostly Ran Revenue-Focused Ads